 We’ve been very reactive as you can imagine and very, very busy.
 Whilst some teams were encouraged to take leave, that was difficult for us as we were at the heart of everything.
 It was impossible to get away from Coronavirus because that’s all we were talking about and the impact on the business!
 But we’ve made sure that we’ve also communicated the great things going on across our business during these difficult times.

 Pretty much all of our Retail team in the UK have been furloughed on and off over the last year and they were sharing on Yammer how they were supporting their local communities.
 We had a colleague in Leeds who was making and supplying PPE from a 3D printer, teams in Krakow preparing and delivering meals for front line health professionals.
 And that’s just the tip of the iceberg – there were so many things like that going on across our locations.
 It was important to share these heart-warming stories during a very uncertain period for the business.
-Of course all planning took a back seat and now that some sort of normality is resuming we need to get back to being more forward looking particularly as we’ve had a lot of work to do communicating the offer that Caesars Entertainment made in the autumn to buy William Hill and what that means for colleagues.
+Of course, all planning took a back seat but we’re now back to being more forward looking particularly as we’ve had a lot of work to do communicating the offer that Caesars Entertainment made in the autumn to buy William Hill and what that means for colleagues.